 This is exactly why in real life since June, at least two million Hong Kongers have been on the streets protesting.
 In the story, Dimitri’s pensiveness as he ponders his impending end extends from the contemporary setting (2012) all the way back to the Cultural Revolution, contrasting the restrictions on the mainland with the freedoms of Hong Kong (at least for now).

 While Chinese Spring might not be the most exciting novel, it is very fitting for the times.

-Hilton Yip is a writer currently based in Hong Kong and former book editor of Taiwan’s The China Post.
+Hilton Yip is a writer based in Taiwan and former book editor of Taiwan’s The China Post.